I’m excited to show you my new bedroom sideboard – it’s an IKEA hack using Annie Sloan Chalk Paint and decoupage and I’m so happy with it.

 Wax brush or lint free cloth

-I started by choosing my colour palette from the Annie Sloan Chalk Paint range.
+For the doors I chose my colour palette from the Annie Sloan Chalk Paint range.
 The colours I used are Pure White, Antoinette, Scandinavian Pink, Aubusson Blue and Amsterdam.
 I really love the soft blush pink of Antoinette, but it was too pale in comparison to the other colours, so I mixed it in equal parts with Scandinavian Pink.
-The resulting colour is the first one on the left (below).
+The resulting colour is shown at the bottom of the photo below, on the far left.

 If you haven’t used Annie Sloan paint before you’re in for a treat.
 It goes on really easily and you don’t have to sand, prime or prepare your surface at all.
 I know, right?!
 The finish is matte and smooth and truly gorgeous.
 I know that you’re thinking this is a sponsored post and I have to say that, but I’m always honest, and thruthfully this paint is a dream and unlike anything else I’ve ever used.

-I used two coats of Chalk Paint because I wanted a very rich and dense finish.
+I used two coats of Chalk Paint on the doors because I wanted a very rich and dense finish.
 It will dry darker than it looks in the pot and when it’s wet.
 When you apply the finishing wax it will intensify again.

 Paint the legs Pure White and the handles Aubusson Blue.